 The Program for the Education of Children and Youth in Transition assists children and youth under the McKinney Vento Act in homeless situations to gain access to a free and appropriate public education.
 This may include assistance with identification, enrollment, records, assuring referrals are made to appropriate services for immunizations and coordinating services between state and local service providers.

-The McKinney-Vento Act is a federal act designed to keep displaced students in school.
+The McKinney-Vento Act is a federal act designed to keep homeless students in school.
 This law addresses the problems that homeless children and youth have faced in enrolling, attending, and succeeding in school.

 If the child: